-These answers are almost as diverse as the amounts on the paychecks.
+These answers are almost as diverse as the pay levels for the individuals.
 People are paid for the work they do.
-They are also paid for their performance, their skills, their seniority, and a host of other factors.
-Their pay is influenced by the market value of labor, by unions, by social attitudes, and by other factors.
-The way the organization they work for sets pay rates also influences the size of the paycheck.
+They are also paid for their performance, their skills, their tenure, and a host of other factors.
+Their pay is influenced by the market value of labor, by unions, by social attitudes, and by organization practices.
+The organization sets pay rates with programs and practices that align with business objectives.

-In other words, compensating people is a complex task requiring organizational systems and practices.
-This textbook is about these systems and practices and the influences on them both inside and outside the organization.
+Compensation programs incorporate organizational systems and practices with influences from inside and outside the organization.
 Of note are new outside influences that create new responses such as: